 Tendons and ligaments perform different functions: tendons connect the bones to the muscles whereas ligaments secure and move the joints.
 Both are crucial for movement control and mobility.
 Every winter many sportspeople injure their tendons and ligaments.
-This is because tendons and ligaments can harden in the cold which increases the risk of injury, pain and restricted movement.
+This is because they can harden in the cold which increases the risk of injury, pain and restricted movement.

 Injuries are the last thing that anyone wants to deal with.
 Listen to your body and if you think that you have a tendon or ligament injury take some time out from sporting activities.
 It’s a good idea to see a physical therapist to get some stretching and strengthening exercises that you can practise in the meantime.
 And remember tendons and ligaments receive less blood flow than the muscles, which means they can take longer to recover.
 So, you need to practise being patient as well!